jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Hieracosphinx.md

 RacialMods: +4 Perception
 Languages: Sphinx
 SQ:
+SpecialAbilities:
+  Shriek (Su): >
-SpecialAbilities: Shriek (Su) The shrill shriek of a hieracosphinx deafens non-sphinxes within a 60-foot-radius spread for 2d4 rounds (DC 16 Fortitude negates).
+    The shrill shriek of a hieracosphinx deafens non-sphinxes within a 60-foot-radius spread for 2d4 rounds (DC 16 Fortitude negates).
 Once a creature successfully saves against this effect, it is immune to the hieracosphinx's shriek for 24 hours.
 Using this ability is a standard action.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: